• Skip to primary navigation

 Please note: when purchasing pea protein isolate, make sure to get the unflavoured version, as many can be added with vanilla or cocoa.

 Konjac Powder (or flour).
 Also known as glucomannan, konjac is an herb that grows in parts of Asia used in Western continents as a weight loss supplement (is very rich in dietary fiber that keeps you full for longer) or to help lower cholesterol.
-In cooking, especially plant based, it is both used as a gelatin substitute and to thicken or add texture to foods.
+In cooking, especially plant based, it is both used as a gelatine substitute and to thicken or add texture to foods.
 The last is the reason why we are using konjac in this recipe.
 I also tried agar agar instead of it, but it doesn’t work as well I’m afraid.

 As well as pea protein, you can buy it both online or in health shops.